JaneHope607/homework_crud_quiz/homework_CRUD_quiz/hw_CRUD_quiz.md

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?

-- Returns an array of hashes - can access if by index [0] and then [id]
+- Returns an array of hashes - the id is returned on line with [0]['id'].to_i.
+This allows us to access the id of the first element

 Q9.
 Why do we use prepared statements when performing database operations?